suryast/CFA-Lets-Get-Git-Hackathon/README.md

 ## Project Brief
 This project was created to give solution of the internal hackathon event that was conducted at Coders Factory – theme for the hackathon was education.
 Out solution was to create a training-wheel platform for open-source collaboration.
 Although we only had 72 hours to build – our team managed to deliver fully functional platform with both functional backend APIs, frontend styling and user dashboard.

-My role in this project is to design and curate the front-end development after all the backend APIs had been created.
+My role in this project is to design and curate all the frontend aspects and all the pages after all the backend APIs had been created.
+I also tested the backend APIs for any functional bugs.

 ### For self educators, how do you know what you don't know?